 November 5: Nixon is elected, defeating Humphrey by 500,000 votes.
 George Wallace receives about 13% of the vote nationwide and wins the electoral votes of five Southern states.

 December 1: Public release of Rights in Conflict, commonly called the Walker Report.
-The National Commission on the Causes and Prevention of Violence, charged with studying and reporting on urban riots, formed a Chicago Study Team headed by Daniel Walker, to investigate the Convention Week disturbances.
+The National Commission on the Causes and Prevention of Violence, charged with studying and reporting on violence in America, formed a Chicago Study Team headed by Daniel Walker, to investigate the Convention Week disturbances.
 They reviewed over 20,000 pages of statements from 3,437 eyewitnesses and participants, 180 hours of film, and over 12,000 still photographs.
 The Walker Report attached the label “police riot” to the events of Chicago ‘68.
 Read an excerpt—the summary to Rights in Conflict.

 January 19-20: A counterinagural protest, called by the Mobe and organized primarily by David Dellinger and Rennie Davis, is held in Washington, DC.
-10,000 attend a rally on January 19 and several thousand chant slogans and wave signs during the January 20 inagural parade.
+10,000 attend a rally on January 19 and several thousand chant slogans and wave signs during the January 20 inaugural parade.

 February 26: Thirteen individuals, including five who were convention delegates from New York, go on trial in Cook County Circuit Court on disorderly conduct charges related to the delegate-led attempt to march to the International Amphitheatre on Thursday, August 29.
 The trial takes 26 days—a record for disorderly conduct charges—and all the defendants are found guilty on April 14.